denalisk/tictactoe/README.md

 * AI learning currently has minimal returns after ~1000 unique games, greatly slowing the learning process
 * Currently undetermined whether "dumb" AI moves are a result of this or issues relating to move choice valuation
+* Players can click while the training screen is active

 #### Next Steps